Mount Vema

 Sixty: The sixtieth birthday, when five cycles of the Chinese zodiac have completed.

-Seventy: The seventieth birthday, "very few live a long life up to 70 years of age".
+One Hundred: The one hundredth birthday, "very few live a long life up to 100 years of age".

 Invitations